 If you want to stick with the Christmas theme, head to Lapland for a bit of reindeer sleighing, or visit Moscow’s Red Square in time for the New Year’s fireworks.

-A beach holiday doesn’t have to be a week in Ibiza or some other boring Canary Islands for it to be amazing, there are literally thousands of other options with a fun, added twist that brings your holiday to that next level.
+A beach holiday doesn’t have to be a week in Ibiza or the Canary Islands for it to be amazing, there are literally thousands of other options with a fun, added twist that brings your holiday to that next level.
 From Madagascar’s remote northern shores, to the Havelock Island where elephants wander around at the edge of the tide, there are so many places that will turn your beach holiday into an unforgettable trip.